msu-cmse-courses/cmse495-SS24/0312-ASSIGNMENT_Closed_Loop_Presentation_StoryBoard.md

 ---

-# 3. Grading Rubric
+# 4. Grading Rubric

-These slides will be only graded on good effort attempt to complete the project.
-Instructors will give feedback on the slides so that students can integrate changes before the presentation date.
+Turn something in and you will get credit.
+Slides will not be graded. ~~These slides will be only graded on good effort attempt to complete the project.~~ Instructors will give feedback on the slides (and report) so that students can integrate changes before the presentation date.

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.